ApryseSDK/pdftron-flutter/README.md

 ```

 #### hideDefaultAnnotationToolbars
-array of `DefaultToolbars` constants, default to none
+array of [`DefaultToolbars`](./lib/config.dart) constants, defaults to none.

 Defines which default annotation toolbars should be hidden.
-Note that this should be used when annotationToolbars is not defined.
+Note that this should be used when [annotationToolbars](#annotationToolbars) is not defined.

 ```dart
 // Viewer will use all the default toolbars except annotate or draw in this case